iamhuutho/hugo-demo/content/_index.md

 **Assoc.
 Prof. Quan Thanh Tho**

-Dean, Faculty of Computer Science and Engineering
+Dean, Faculty of Computer Science and Engineering.

-Ho Chi Minh City University of Technology
+Ho Chi Minh City University of Technology.

 ### About